hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 # Quick start

-The general workflow for HetaSimulator is
+The general HetaSimulator workflow is:

-- Writing a modeling platform in the Heta format
+- Write a model (modeling platform) in Heta format
-- Loading platform into Julia environment
+- Load the platform into Julia environment
-- Creating model's settings and data adding scenarios and measurements
+- Create simulation conditions by adding scenarios
-- Solve problems using the methods: `sim`, `mc`, `fit`
+- Simulate the model and estimate the parameters with: `sim`, `mc`, `fit`
 - Analyze the results

-The particular workflow may be iterative, i.e. include updates to the model and re-simulation based on estimated parameters or model structure updates.
-It depend on the user's needs.
+The particular workflow may be iterative, i.e. the model can be re-simulated multiple times with new parameters values or structural updates.

 ## Writing model in the Heta format

-Heta is a modeling language for quantitative systems pharmacology and systems biology.
+Heta is a modeling language for quantitative systems pharmacology (QSP) and systems biology (SB).
-It is a DSL (domain-specific language) describing dynamic model or models in process-description format.
+It is a DSL (domain-specific language) describing dynamic model or multiple models in process-description format.
-Heta compiler converts it into variety of files including "Julia" format which can be loaded to Julia/HetaSimulator environment.
+Heta compiler converts it into variety of formats including Julia code, which can be loaded to Julia/HetaSimulator environment.

 HetaSimulator supports all features of the [Heta language](https://hetalang.github.io/#/specifications/).
-So one can organize modeling project as re-used modules (files), include any number of models into single platform with the namespaces mechanism.
-The platform can use the declaration file __platform.json__ or can be loaded from single file.
+One can organize modeling project with re-used modules (files), include any number of models into a single platform with the namespaces mechanism.
+The platform can use the declaration file __platform.json__ or can be loaded directly from the heta file.
 All Heta modules: Heta code, tables, SBML and JSON can be loaded as a modeling platform and compiled into ODE-based mathematical representation.

 To read more about Heta-based modeling platforms and Heta compiler visit the homepage <https://hetalang.github.io/#/>.

-As an example we will use a model describing a simple pharmacokinetic model stored in single __.heta__ file.
+As an example we will use a simple pharmacokinetic model stored in single __.heta__ file.
 It is expected that the model code will be placed into "index.heta" file located in a directory __my\_example__ or something like that.

 ```julia
 // Compartments